adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Julio Alexandro <a target="_blank" href="https://twitter.com/julioalexo?lang=de"><img alt="Twitter" src="https://cdn1.iconfinder.com/data/icons/logotypes/32/twitter-128.png" height="24" /></a>
 #### Humanitarian Advisor

-"Leonardo da Vinci of Fintech" (CoinTelegraph, 2016), is the Founder and CEO of Humanitarian Blockchain, an e-governance and human rights consultancy.
+The "Leonardo da Vinci of Fintech" (CoinTelegraph, 2016) - a founder and CEO of Humanitarian Blockchain, an e-governance and human rights consultancy.
 Branded as “World’s #1" in decentralized political technologies, he lectured at United Nations, European Union, Google, and University of Cambridge on 2016.
 He has globalization and immigration studies from Sciences Po (Paris) and Cambridge and resides in London.
 <table></table>

 ***